 If staff witness a child or young person at risk of harm or being harmed, they must act immediately.
-Staff are required to call emergency services (000) and report the matter, as outlined in the "Responding to an Emergency" section of this policy.
+Staff are required to call emergency services (000) and report the matter, as outlined in the section below, "Responding to an Emergency.